THIS IS NOT A LEGAL SURVEY, NOR IS IT INTENDED TO BE OR REPLACE ONE

 The Bottom Line on DIY Storage Shed Costs

-The price to build a shed can range from a few hundred to several thousand dollars.
-The size and material choice are the biggest factors affecting building costs.
-When making an apples-to-apples comparison of the same size and style of sheds, it is almost always cheaper to build a DIY shed compared to hiring a contractor.
-In most cases, prefab sheds are even cheaper than building a DIY shed due to the efficiency of mass production.
+As mentioned, it's almost always cheaper to build a DIY shed compared to hiring a contractor.
+In most cases, prefab sheds are even cheaper than building a DIY shed.
+This is due to the efficiency of mass production.
 And the cheapest DIY shed options of all are repurposed materials like shipping containers.

 My Site Plan is a veteran-owned business with twenty years of experience drafting custom site plans.
 We can provide non-certified plans for your next DIY shed building project.
 Request a quote today.